 A mosaic at Ostia Antica shows the seven grades the initiates must pass through.
 A different planetary god protected each grade, from Mercury to Saturn.
 Some think their design was to mirror the Mithraen view of the cosmos, with Mithras at its centre (Wolfe 2017).

 Seeing Mithraea elsewhere gives a better idea of what London’s Temple of Mithras might have looked like.
 But still…it’s nice to let the imagination roam!

 Pay a visit if you can!

-It’s free to visit the London Mithraeum (yep, FREE) but do book ahead to guarantee a place.
+When it is open, as it was in 2018 when I visited, it was free to visit, but you needed to book ahead to guarantee a place.
 Temple viewings happen every 20 minutes.
 But they only let limited numbers in to preserve the tranquillity of the experience.

 Then pop up the road to the Guildhall to see the remains of the amphitheatre in their basement.

 Enjoyed this post?
 Sign up below and I’ll let you know every time I post a new folklore article.